Amateur Photographer verdict

 Left: close-up with the main camera, right: close-up with the macro camera.

 You can use the main camera for close-ups, or you can used the dedicated 5MP camera for close-ups.
 The macro camera is fixed focus so is only usable at specific distances from the subject.
 You’ll also find the colour reproduction isn’t as good as the main camera.
-If you want to view the macro image in detail click here.
+To view the macro image in detail click here.

 Samsung Galaxy A55.
 Dog.
 Photo Joshua Waller